woblerr/pgbackrest_exporter/README.md

                               Full path to additional pgBackRest configuration files.
   --backrest.stanza-include="" ...
                               Specific stanza for collecting metrics.
 Can be specified several times.
+  --backrest.stanza-exclude="" ...
+                              Specific stanza to exclude from collecting metrics.
+Can be specified several times.
   --verbose.info              Enable additional metrics labels.
 ```

 #### Additional description of flags.

 Custom `config` and/or custom `config-include-path` for `pgbackrest` command can be specified via `--backrest.config` and `--backrest.config-include-path` flags.
-Full paths must be specified.
+Full paths must be specified.<br>
 For example, `--backrest.config=/tmp/pgbackrest.conf` and/or `--backrest.config-include-path=/tmp/pgbackrest/conf.d`.

 Custom `stanza` for collecting metrics can be specified via `--backrest.stanza-include` flag.
-You can specify several stanzas.
-For example, `--backrest.stanza-include=demo1 --backrest.stanza-include=demo2`.
+You can specify several stanzas.<br>
+For example, `--backrest.stanza-include=demo1 --backrest.stanza-include=demo2`.<br>
 For this case, metrics will be collected only for `demo1` and `demo2` stanzas.

+Custom `stanza` to exclude from collecting metrics can be specified via `--backrest.stanza-exclude` flag.
+You can specify several stanzas.<br>
+For example, `--backrest.stanza-exclude=demo1 --backrest.stanza-exclude=demo2`.<br>
+For this case, metrics **will not be collected** for `demo1` and `demo2` stanzas.<br>
+If the same stanza is specified for include and exclude flags, then metrics for this stanza will not be collected.
+The flag `--backrest.stanza-exclude` has a higher priority.<br>
+For example, `--backrest.stanza-include=demo1 --backrest.stanza-exclude=demo1`.<br>
+For this case, metrics **will not be collected** for `demo1` stanza.

-When flag `--verbose.info` is specified - WALMin and WALMax are added as metric labels.
+When flag `--verbose.info` is specified - WALMin and WALMax are added as metric labels.<br>
 This creates new different time series on each WAL archiving.

 ### Building and running docker